Linuxfabrik/monitoring-plugins/README.md

 tar xf monitoring-plugins.tar.gz
 ```

-Copy the libraries onto the remote host to `/usr/lib64/nagios/plugins/lib`, and copy some or all Python check plugins to `/usr/lib64/nagios/plugins` while removing the Python version suffix, for example by doing the following:
+Copy the libraries onto the remote host to `/usr/lib64/nagios/plugins/lib`, and copy some or all Python check plugins to `/usr/lib64/nagios/plugins` while removing the Python version suffix, for example by doing the following on your deployment host:

 ``` bash
 REMOTE_USER=root